Keyfactor/signserver-ce/signserver/lib/quartz/readme.txt

 This is version 1.6.0

-Used mainly to parse cron expressíons to the times services.
+Used mainly to parse cron expressíons to the timed services in signserver and to schedule jobs in the mailsigner.